What is donor acquisition?

 How does donor acquisition relate to donor retention?

 Donor acquisition and donor retention are very closely connected.
 It may seem like the best way to get donations is by acquiring more donors.
 While acquiring donors is a great way to expand your donor base and boost giving, retaining your existing donors is just as important and often costs less money than attracting new donors.
-Donor acquisition requires marketing and advertising, which often costs money.
+The cost of acquiring new donors includes marketing and advertising expenses.
 Donor retention requires you to keep your donors engaged and satisfied, which definitely takes time and effort but not nearly as much money.

 Acquisition is a crucial part of the donor lifecycle as it is the process of bringing in new donors to the organization and making contacts that can potentially turn into donors down the road.